greatnortherncircuits/de7301-docs/source/installation.rst

    Failure to do so may damage cabling from the radio body to the front panel.

 Move the front panel by tilting away from you.
-Once tiled, slide backwards away from the rear engagement pins, then bring towards your body.
+Once titled, slide backwards away from the rear engagement pins, then bring towards your body.

 .. image:: /img/install_img/front_panel_tilting.jpeg
    :target: ./_static/install_img_large/front_panel_tilting.jpeg